Leo-Lo/cfblo.github.io/_posts/2021-12-31-entanglement-polygamy-distill.md

 #### 2nd approach: Von Neumann entropy of reduced density matrices

-## How to maximally entangle 3 quantum particles?
+## Maximally entangle 3 quantum particles

 The idea I have is to not restrict ourselves to just